wowsinfo/WoWs-Info-Seven/extra/Diaries/henry.md

 ## 18/06/2020
 ### Summary
 After windows 10 update, my hackintosh wasn't bootable but it has now been fixed.
 I want to seperate services and my models.
 Now, I have a `parser` to request data to API and parses response to `model` and `hive` will save the model locally.
 The issue is that what if I want to have a fake `parser` and a fake `hive`.
 Model is the same and it can only load data from a map and make itself a map.
 However, the parser can also just take read a local file and give a map to the model and If I replace `hive` with `shared preference`, it should also work but now, I pass a shared preference in.

+Lots of refactors.
+I need to make it right this time.
+It has been 3 years and this app is still a mess.
+I am doing too much things in a class and have almost no testings.
+I don't even know how the app can still work like this.
+I spent lots of studying and thinking about architectures.
+I want my app to be maintainable.
+I need to consider what if.
+I was really rushed and put lots of things together.
+I won't make the same mistake again.
+From the original to the original rework, I mainly worked on data caching and that's why it still kinda works even now after 2 years.
+Then, moving to react native in order to support Android and for the first time, I could write UI with code and have an image of it.
+Later, I started reusing code.
+Now, I want to make the struture right.

 ### What to do tomorrow?
+More refactors.

 ## 17/06/2020
 ### Summary